lasanjin/distributed-systems/eventuall consistency/README.md

-## Eventyally consistent blackboard
+## Eventually consistent blackboard

 ### Description
-We implemented a solution with balance between strictness of consistency and efficiency/scalability.
+We implemented a solution with balance between strictness of consistency (centralized leader) and efficiency/scalability.

+### Solution
  - Messages appear temporarily in different order
  - All blackboards eventually converge to the same value
  - Boards are distributed: